 Give yourself a time limit.

-How long do you want your evening schedule to be?
-I've chosen 2 hours for my schedule.
+How long do you want your evening routine to be?
+I've chosen 2 hours for my routine.
 If you want more or less time, it up to you to make that decision.

 Below is a photo of an example of what that plan would look like.

 It's time for your final draft!

-Now it is time to finalize your schedule.
+Now it is time to finalize your routine.
 I like to make this in a google sheet.
 Start out by creating a time slot.
 I like making 15 minute increment time slots.
-Then you start filling in your schedule.
+Then you start filling in your routine.

-As time goes on, as I have found, your schedule ends up becoming second nature, and a lot quicker.
+As time goes on, as I have found, your routine ends up becoming second nature, and a lot quicker.
 Since you are used to doing each of these items each night you'll breeze through them.

 Where is the time savings?

-Here it is before I set up my evening schedule I was lucky to get the kitchen cleaned up after dinner.
+Here it is before I set up my evening routine I was lucky to get the kitchen cleaned up after dinner.
 Now I'm able to pick up the house, clean the kitchen, prep for tomorrow, and have a nicely structured evening.
 That has lead to a productive morning.